econexpert/gnupg/README.md

 <blockquote class="twitter-tweet"><a href="https://twitter.com/econexpert/status/1639548054196854784">Twitter video link</a></blockquote>

-**Instructions:**
+Instructions:

-To use this program, download the three necessary files and save them into a single folder.
+1. Download the three necessary files (public-synroencryption.py, settings.py, and requirements.txt) and save them to a folder.

-Before running the program, make sure to install the required dependencies.
+2. Before running the program, install the required dependencies by entering the following command in the terminal:

 ```
 pip3 install -r requirements.txt